morrolinux/simple-ehm/README.md

 For more info read the help:
 `./simple_emh-runnable.py --help`

+You can also run simple-ehm in a dockerized environment.
+Simply use the Dockerfile to build the image then, instead of using `./simple_ehm-runnable.py` use `./convert.sh`

 # Contributing to the model
 There are two ways you can contribute to the model: